sholaj/netback_client/README.md

 # netback_client

-Thank you for providing the file structure.
-Based on the file structure shown in the screenshot, the Puppet module for NetBackup client appears to have the following components:
+Puppet module for NetBackup client has the following components:

 ## Directory Overview:
 1. **data/**: Contains Hiera data files to manage configurations or hierarchies for different operating systems or environments.